Nimrod MRA4 Maritime Reconnaissance Aircraft, United Kingdom

 Weapons

-BAE Systems is collaborating with Boeing to develop the Nimrod MRA4 tactical command system, a variant of the Boeing TMS-2000, as the heart of the overall mission system.
-Nimrod's tactical crew will operate seven reconfigurable operator workstations each with large high-resolution multi-function colour display screens.
+BAE Systems collaborated with Boeing to develop the Nimrod MRA4 tactical command system, a variant of the Boeing TMS-2000, as the heart of the overall mission system.
+Nimrod’s tactical crew would have operated seven reconfigurable operator workstations each with large high-resolution multifunction colour display screens.

 "Nimrod MRA4 roles include anti-submarine warfare, anti-surface unit warfare, and search and rescue missions."